Kholeka98/Data_Cleaning_Excel/README.md

 # Exploratory Data Analysis

-### Project Overview
+### Project Objective
-The goal of this project is to conduct exploratory data analysis on the supply chain dataset and answer the following questions:

-- What is the revenue generated from each geographical location?
-- What relationship exists between price and product quantity sold?
-- Which product category generates the highest revenue?
+The primary objective of this project is to provide actionable insights to the marketing team regarding sales performance across various locations and product types.
+By addressing key questions such as revenue generation per location, the correlation between price and product sales across different product types, and identifying the highest revenue-generating product types, this initiative aims to empower the marketing team to optimize revenue streams effectively.
+Ultimately, the project seeks to facilitate informed decision-making and the formulation of targeted strategies to enhance overall sales performance and maximize revenue potential.

 ### Data Source
 Supply chain dataset URL:(https://www.kaggle.com/datasets/amirmotefaker/supply-chain-dataset)